Comedy Central Productions Logo

 Comedy Central Productions Logo History

 The basis for Comedy Central Productions was two independent channels that appeared at different times and worked separately.
-One of them was called Ha!, and the second – was Comedy Channel.
+One of them was called Ha!, and the second was Comedy Channel.
 They merged in April 1991 to form CTV: The Comedy Network.
 Just a few months later, the brand was renamed Comedy Central.
-Throughout the history of its existence, it has changed seven logos.
-His final distinguishing symbol consists of two yellow “C”s, which look like a copyright sign.
+Throughout its history, it has changed its logo seven times.
+His final distinguishing symbol consists of two yellow “C”s that resemble a copyright symbol.

 What is Comedy Central Productions?